Meeting Time: November 16, 2023 at 1:30pm HST

 • Default_avatar

-Mike Po 12 months ago
+Mike Po about 1 year ago

 Please say no to TVR's and only provide tax relief to residents or priorities willing to rent long term, affordable rent to displaced Lahaina residents.
 We understand Puamana is attempting to mobilize their large foreign investor TVR owners to try and seek the same tax relief.
 While also attempting to keep locals out.
 This is appalling.
 Please only allow residents and LTR any tax relief.